 OPIS is directly connected to nearly 100 billion gallons of fuel per year as the most widely-accepted price benchmark for supply contracts and competitive positioning.
 OPIS is the reliable benchmark because we’re unbiased and independent: we have no stake in fuel transactions, are not funded by oil industry organizations and adhere to antitrust guidelines determined by legal counsel.

-Get in-depth analysis on key elements impacting the downstream energy markets for the remainder of 2019 into early next year in OPIS’ free Oil Market Outlook report.
+Get in-depth analysis on key elements impacting the downstream energy markets for the new year in OPIS’ free Oil Market Outlook 2020 report.

 OPIS covers spot refined products, renewable fuels, LPG and refinery feedstocks throughout the U.S., Europe and Asia.
 Our cues come from the industry – we track spot prices on an all-day basis.Learn More